rbdl/rbdl-toolkit/README.md

 # Plugins

 This Application is extendable with qt plugins.
-The Interface is not yet finished but you can take a look at the toolkit_inteface.h and the TestPlugin to get an idea of how it will work!
+The Interface is not yet finished but you can take a look at the toolkit_inteface.h and the AnimationPlugin to get an idea of how it will work!